Lighting of the Zilker Christmas Tree

 December 5, 2010 - 6pm

 A tradition since 1967, the annual lighting of the Zilker Tree is one of the city's most popular and recognized events.

 It's not technically a tree but rather one of the original Moonlight Towers (Austin's first illumination system, way back in 1894, consisted of 31 carbon-arc lamps on 150 foot tall wrought iron poles).
 The Zilker Tree is constructed of 39 streamers which hold 3300 individual bulbs in a spiral design.
 There is also a large, double star comprised of 150 individual frosted bulbs.

-The 2011 Zilker Tree Lighting Ceremony is Austin's unofficial kickoff to Christmas (and in past years served as the epicenter for the Zilker Park Trail of Lights Festival or for various scaled back - i.e. cheaper - holiday festivals that sometimes followed).
+The 2010 Zilker Tree Lighting Ceremony is Austin's unofficial kickoff to Christmas (and in past years served as the epicenter for the Zilker Tree Holiday Festival which was a scaled back version of the popular Trail of Lights Festival).

 Additional Austin Resources:

 See Today's Daily Deal - 50% Off Austin's Best Stuff

 Another tradition, for both kids and adults, is to spin from within the center of the tree (there's 120 feet of radius to work with) while looking straight up toward the top of the 150 foot tree.
 There's nothing that says Christmas like momentary disorientation and enjoying a festive atmosphere while flat on your back.